WHAT TO DO IN SAN FRANCISCO IN 3 DAYS

 Spend Time at Union Square

-Union Square is the main shopping district in San Francisco and also known as San Francisco´s crown jewel of shopping districts.
-I did not pay anything but strolling the streets is something I did not want to miss.
+Union Square is the main shopping district and is also known as San Francisco´s crown jewel of shopping districts.
+I did not buy anything, but strolling the streets is something I did not want to miss.